How to get a free credit report

 Many credit card companies, financial institutions and personal finance manager apps provide your credit score for free.
 FICO® (Fair Isaac Corporation) and TransUnion VantageScore® are two companies that calculate credit scores and provide them to lenders.

 LGFCU uses the FICO scoring system.
 Members who have a loan with the Credit Union or an active LGFCU Visa® Credit Card can see their FICO credit score for free in Member Connect.
-The Credit Union receives FICO scores from Equifax on a quarterly basis.

 The free credit reports from the three major credit bureaus don’t include credit scores.